-Staff at every level, including all administrative staff, medical and mental health providers, direct care staff, social workers, security personnel, and other employees or volunteers who have regular contact with youth in custody must have comprehensive sexual education training in addition to background checks and screenings.
-The training should include law and policy; diversity, cultural awareness, and vocabulary; identity, sexuality, and gender formation; and the effects of homophobia, transphobia, and heterosexism.
+We commend the DOJ on including language in standard 115.33125 (a)(9) (Employee Training), on the importance of effective communication with LGTBTQ youth.
+However, 115.331 is the only standard26 that addresses sexual abuse training for staff and has language related to effective communication with LGBTQ youth.
+Staff at every level, including all administrative staff, medical and mental health providers, direct care staff, social workers, security personnel, intake staff, cafeteria staff, and other employees, contractors or volunteers who have contact with youth must have comprehensive sexual education training in addition to background checks and screenings.
+The training should include the following areas in relationship to sexual abuse, sexual health education, and LGBTQ cultural competency: law and policy; diversity, cultural awareness, and vocabulary; identity, sexuality, and gender formation; and the effects of homophobia, transphobia, and heterosexism.